caproto/caproto/doc/source/index.rst

 * It can talk to libca as a server --- for example, responding correctly to caget, caput, camonitor.
-* The Python module that specifies the byte layout of each command is generated using Python and Jinja templates from the documentation itself to reduce the potential for bugs introduced by human transcription.
-Where we found errors in the documentation, we fixed them and submitted a patch upstream.
-(NOTE: This is a reminder to submit a patch.)
+* The Python module that specifies the byte layout of each command is generated from a template, scraping the EPICS documentation itself to reduce the potential for bugs introduced by human transcription.
+(In fact, this uncovered some bugs in the documentation.
+A patch will be submitted upstream.)
-* The byte sizes of the DBR types compare exactly to those in pyepics.
+* A pyepics-like interface built on top of caproto passes the pyepics unit tests.
+* > 90% of the lines of code are covered by tests.

 So should I use it?
 ===================